Sudhansh6/Stock-Analysis/README.md

 - Average Volume = Today’s volume = last 10 days average volume

 **When volume increases substantially, it could mean that large institutions are at play**.
 If both the price and the volume are increasing this only means one thing – a big player is showing interest in the stock.
-Going by the assumption that smart money always makes smart choices the expectation turns bullish and hence one should look at buying opportunity in the stock.
+Going by the assumption that smart money always makes smart choices the expectation turns bullish and hence one should look at buying opportunities for the stock.
 *It is recommended to avoid trading on low volume days*.
 We can add a 3rd condition to our [checklist](optimization-and-checklist)
 3. Volumes should confirm to the trade